microsoft/dstoolkit-mlops-v2/docs/how-to/GettingStarted.md

 * ARM_TENANT_ID: The tenant id corresponding to the service principal backing the service connection created above.
 * AZURE_RM_SVC_CONNECTION: The service connection name.
 * CONTAINER_REGISTRY_NAME: A string compliant with the naming convention for an azure container registry resource.
-* IS_BATCH_DEPLOYMENT: A Boolean indicating whether to create a batch deployment when executing a given model's ci pipeline.
+* IS_BATCH_DEPLOYMENT: A Boolean indicating whether to create a batch deployment when executing a given model's CD pipeline.
-* IS_ONLINE_DEPLOYMENT: A Boolean indicating whether to create on online deployment when executing a given model's ci pipeline.
+* IS_ONLINE_DEPLOYMENT: A Boolean indicating whether to create on online deployment when executing a given model's CD pipeline.
 * KEYVAULT_NAME: A string compliant with the naming convention for an azure key vault resource.
 * LOCATION: A string compliant with the naming convention for an azure region short name.
 * RESOURCE_GROUP_NAME: A string compliant with the naming convention for an azure resource group resource.